Naincy04/My-Portfolio-App/README.md

 ## Getting Started

-To run the Portfolio App locally or on your Android device, follow these steps:
+To run my Portfolio App locally or on your Android device, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.